Shift-Aware Calibration for Fine-Tuned CLIP: Leveraging Image-Text Alignment: Experiments

 \subsection{Experimental Setup}

-\textbf{Evaluation Paradigm.} Following the open-vocabulary setting in the VLM field~\cite{cocoop,maple}, the datasets are divided into train and unseen classes.
-The model is trained on the train classes in a few-shot setting and we generally report the calibration performance on both train and unseen classes, which is different from DAC~\cite{DAC}.
+\textbf{Evaluation Paradigm.} Following standard open-vocabulary evaluation~\cite{maple,cocoop}, each dataset is divided into train and unseen classes.
+The model is tuned with few-shot data from the train classes, and we report calibration on both groups.
+We additionally evaluate cross-dataset and domain-generalization settings, for which methods fitted to the source distribution and the original formulation of DAC are not directly applicable.

 \textbf{Compared Methods.} We mainly focus on benchmarking against the other 5 current representative prompt learning methods: CoCoOp~\cite{cocoop}, KgCoOp~\cite{kgcoop}, MaPLe~\cite{maple}, ProGrad~\cite{prograd}, and PromptSRC~\cite{promptsrc}.
 Since models like CoOp only consider the text modality and exhibit low accuracy, making their calibration significance minimal, we focused on testing and calibrating its optimized version, CoCoOp and KgCoOp.
-For train classes calibration, we select three representative calibration methods: Histogram Binning (HB)~\cite{bin1}, Isotonic Regression (IR)~\cite{bin2}, and Multi-Isotonic Regression (MIR)~\cite{bin3}.
-For unseen classes calibration, we compare the SOTA method designed for CLIP, DAC~\cite{DAC}. \textbf{Datasets} used in the experiments are shown in~\cref{setting}.
+For train classes calibration, we select three representative calibration methods: Histogram Binning (HB)~\cite{bin1}, Isotonic Regression (IR)~\cite{bin2}, Multi-Isotonic Regression (MIR)~\cite{bin3}, and Temperature Scaling (TS)~\cite{ts}.
+For unseen classes calibration, we compare the SOTA method designed for CLIP, DAC~\cite{DAC}. \textbf{Datasets} and \textbf{Evaluation Metrics} used in the experiments are shown in Appendix.

-\textbf{Implementation details.} For the main results, we use CLIP (ViT-B/16) as the pre-trained VLM throughout our experiments and report results averaged over 3 runs.
-For the compared methods, we use their official implementations.
-In the main experiments of this paper, we set \(k=15\) and \(\alpha=1.10\) as the default parameters for our Contrast-Aware Weight.
-We selected \(\lambda_1 = 0.9\) and \(\lambda_2 = 1.0\) as the threshold values for the piecewise function.
-The rationality of these parameter choices will be validated through ablation experiments. \textbf{Additional details} about pre-trained models, hyperparameters, and implementation specifics are provided in~\cref{setting}.
+\textbf{Implementation details.} For three settings, we use CLIP (ViT-B/16) as the pre-trained VLM throughout our experiments and report results averaged over 3 runs.
+SAC is the primary method; SAC-Plus is reported as an optional fixed-rule refinement to quantify the additional gain obtainable without learning extra parameters. \textbf{To ensure a fair comparison across test distributions, we use one fixed configuration rather than per-dataset tuning.} The base SAC method uses only $k=15$ and $\alpha=1.10$.
+For the optional SAC-Plus refinement, we fix $\lambda_1=0.9$ and $\lambda_2=1.0$ globally; these thresholds are not learned and are not tuned per dataset.
+This protocol evaluates transfer of the calibration rule without using target-dataset labels for parameter selection.
+Additional implementation and sensitivity details are provided in the supplementary material.

-\textbf{Evaluation metrics.} We used 4 standard metrics in our evaluation of open-vocabulary confidence calibration: Expected Calibration Error (ECE)~\cite{modern}, Maximum Calibration Error (MCE)~\cite{modern}, Adaptive Calibration Error (ACE)~\cite{ace} and Proximity Informed Expected Calibration Error~\cite{proximity}.
-All of the calibration error is given by \(\times 10^{-2}\).